Gautschi-type and implicit-explicit integrators for constrained wave equations: A Gautschi-type Integrator

 \subsection{Practical Implementation}

 Before presenting numerical examples, we need to discuss how the introduced Gautschi-type integrator~\eqref{eq:Gautschi:PDAE} can be implemented.
-We first perform a spatial discretization, e.g., by finite elements, leading to matrices $A$ and $B$ as discrete versions of $\calA$ and $\calB$, respectively.
-Moreover, we obtain a mass matrix~$M$, which appears in front of the second-order term.
+For this, we assume a spatial discretization leading to the matrices $A$, $B$, and $M$; cf.~Remark~\ref{rem:saddlepointproblems}.

 In the following, we explain how to compute the action of $\calB^-$ and~$\cos(\tau\Omo)$ in the discrete setting.
 For this, $\Omega_{\ker}$ needs to be replaced by the square root of some matrix~$A_{\ker}$ (analogously to~$\calA_{\ker}$).
 Here, we consider $A_{\ker}$ as a mapping~$\ker B \subseteq \R^n \to \ker B \subseteq \R^n$.
 Since we do not want to compute the kernel of~$B$ explicitly, we will only describe the action of~$A_{\ker}$ applied to a vector in terms of an auxiliary saddle point problem rather than assembling the operator itself.
 Moreover, we are concerned with the efficient evaluation of the cosine-term, for which we introduce an Arnoldi algorithm.